 The resulting dialogue led to the creation of the JHU Roadmap on Diversity and Inclusion.
 The 86-page document was created to capture the university’s priorities and ambitions related to diversity and to state in explicit and concrete terms the institution’s commitments.
 Hundreds of members of the university community offered ideas, critiques, and feedback on a draft released in February 2016, and the board of trustees endorsed the final, revised version in October 2016.

 The Roadmap provides a discussion of the university’s principles, outlines numerous existing activities and programs, and highlights new initiatives.
-It explores diversity in the areas of faculty, students, staff, education, climate and community, and engaging with Baltimore.
+It explores diversity in the areas of faculty, students, staff, education, climate, culture and community, and engaging with Baltimore.
 It pertains to all Johns Hopkins divisions and campuses, and it plays a role in holding the institution accountable by identifying objectives against which progress can be measured with surveys, data collection, periodic reports, and community discussions.